yangfangs/physpetools/docs/docs/usage.md

 ```

-When auto reconstruct phylogenetic tree completed, you will get file layout like this:
+When auto reconstruct phylogenetic tree by `hcp` method was completed, you will get file layout like this:

 ```
 log.log